SIDN/ietf-rpp-core/src/draft-wullink-rpp-core.md

 : (required, string) A short human-readable description of the Problem Detail type.

 `errors`
-: (optional, array of errors) MUST contain objects detailing information about the specific errors that occurred, including optional references to which values in the original request were not acceptable to the server.
+: (optional, array of error objects) MUST contain objects detailing information about the specific errors that occurred, including optional references to which values in the original request were not acceptable to the server.

 The `error` object consist of the following fields: